Let’s face it: college life can be hard.

 I am definitely fortunate to have been able to work remotely while remaining in school, and ultimately, search engine marketing has been my most successful ‘side hustle.’

-By working remotely, I have been able to pay for my tuition.
+By working remotely, I have been able to pay for pretty much all of my tuition.

 Anyway, I think the main message behind this side hustle is as follows: